 The setting is enabled by default.
 Although a great security feature, you might want to disable the USB Restricted Mode, if you regularly sync your device with iTunes.

-How to Disable USB Accessories Restricted Mode in iOS 13 on iPhone and iPad
+How to Disable USB Accessories Restricted Mode on iPhone and iPad

 Step #1.
 Launch Settings app on your iOS device → Now, tap on Face ID/Touch ID & Passcode.